 One of the common situations patients find themselves in over time is a visit to their Orthopedic Surgeon.
 Although most of us do not relish the idea of having to undergo a surgery to correct a problem, for many the treatment goal becomes having to “clean up” the damage in the joint.
 The damage could involve a torn meniscus, ligament or tendons, or bone spurs that must be shaved down.
 Unfortunately, as we have learned over time, these types of surgeries do not always help in getting patients to an outcome of no pain and normal function.
 A study in the New England Journal of Medicine in 2002 found no better outcome for patients having arthroscopic knee surgery relative to the control group that had a placebo procedure done1.
 In fact, we have also seen studies indicating a significant percentage of people with meniscal tears confirmed by MRI imaging have no knee pain at all2.
 With findings such as these, it can be confusing to know what the best options for knee pain is and what alternatives to surgical interventions exist.

 Many patients are confused by the different therapy options and do not always understand the newest options available to them such as Regenerative Medicine injections.
-The concept of regenerative medicine and “stem cell” treatments is to calm the damage in your knee and allow your body to begin the process of healing.
+The concept of regenerative medicine treatments is to repair the damage in your knee and allow your body to begin the process of healing.
 The goal is to place a protective boundary over the damage which exists in your knee and help it heal the best it can.
 Although the technology to make us 18 again does not yet exist, if we can wind the clock back a bit, we can help regain more normal function and re-establish stability to our older aching joints.
 The end result is to preserve the joint you have, restore the function, alleviate pain, and maintain those changes with better habits than those which got us there in the first place.

 Once we understand where and what the damage is, we can use a simple, ultrasound guided injection to deliver targeted treatments to the specific area of damage in the least invasive way possible.
 The post injection process is also less complicated than surgeries.
 There is no downtime and little to no change to the patient’s daily activities is required.
 Exercising the knee is limited for 30 days while allowing the injections to adhere to the damaged areas and begin to healing process.
 In contrast, surgical procedures require considerably longer and more restrictive periods of down time.